MicrosoftDocs/dynamics365smb-docs/business-central/finance-dimensions.md

 When you post documents or journal lines that contain dimensions, various errors may occur that are typically related to wrong dimension setup or assignment.

 > [!NOTE]
-> In the following list of potential error messages, the **%X** codes are placeholders for the data variables that the actual message will contain in the UI depending on the context.
-For example, **%1 %2 is blocked.** could appear in the UI as **Dimension code AREA is blocked.**.
+> In the following list of potential error messages, the *%X* codes are placeholders for the data variables that the actual message will contain in the UI depending on the context.
+For example, *%1 %2 is blocked.* could appear in the UI as "Dimension Code AREA is blocked.".

 |Issue|Error Message|Possible Solution|
 |-----|-------------|-----------------|